-The Listing of Historic Resources is a tool that developers, industry representatives, and regulators may use to help determine if a proposed development might affect historic resources, including:
+The Listing is a tool that land owners, developers, industry representatives, and regulators may use to help determine if a proposed development might affect historic resources, including:

 - archaeological sites

 - palaeontological sites

 - Indigenous traditional use sites of a historic resource nature (burials, ceremonial sites, etc.)

 The Listing can inform development proponents about possible historic resource concerns and may be used as a tool in planning projects.